DETAILED ACTION

 Regarding claims 5, 11, 35 and 41:

-11. The apparatus of claim 7, wherein the one or more processors, to cause the AMF to transmit the information element, are configured to cause the AMF to transmit, to the network node, an indication of the portion of the geographical area to be used for the broadcast transmission by the network node, wherein the indication of the portion of the geographical area is an indication of a target geographical area that includes at least one of a country indicator, a region indicator, or a zone indicator.
+11. The apparatus of claim 7, wherein the information element comprises an indication of the portion of the geographical area to be used for the broadcast transmission of the message by the network node, and, wherein the indication of the portion of the geographical area is an indication of a target geographical area that includes at least one of a country indicator, a region indicator, or a zone indicator.

-The method of claim 37, wherein transmitting the information element comprises transmitting, to the network node, an indication of the portion of the geographical area to be used for the broadcast transmission by the network node, wherein the indication of the portion of the geographical area is an indication of a target geographical area that includes at least one of a country indicator, a region indicator, or a zone indicator.
+The method of claim 37, wherein the information element comprises an indication of the portion of the geographical area to be used for the broadcast transmission of the message by the network node, and wherein the indication of the portion of the geographical area is an indication of a target geographical area that includes at least one of a country indicator, a region indicator, or a zone indicator.

-For example, Chenchu discloses that network nodes communication with AMF for positioning functionally and well as mobility of the UE including cell change and handover.
-See paragraph [0043], As set forth in paragraph [0030], Chenchu discloses that the AMF and the base station bi-directionally communication with each other and that the base station provide communication coverage for a respective geographic region.
+In addition, Chenchu discloses that network nodes communication with AMF for positioning functionally and well as mobility of the UE including cell change and handover.
+See paragraph [0043], As set forth in paragraph [0030], Chenchu discloses that the AMF and the base station bi-directionally communicate with each other and that the base station provide communication coverage for a respective geographic region.
 See also paragraph [0045] in which the AMF provides location information and thus is configured to at least provide information regarding a region or a zone.

-Therefore it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to provide an indication of at least a region.
-As explained by Arur it was known to provide the mobility area by a core network which includes an AMF.
-Chenchu discloses that it was known to specifically provide location information by an AMF.
-Therefore, a person of ordinary skill in the art would have understood that using an AMF for performing an indication of a specific region was a known functionality performed by an AMF.
-Arur already discloses of the need to define a mobility area associated with the base station and UE and therefore, indicating a region would have yielded a predictable result to a person of ordinary skill in the art.
+Therefore it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to provide an indication of at least a region and a zone.
+As explained by Abedini it was known to identify a specific zone.
+Chenchu also discloses that it was known to specifically provide location information by an AMF.
+Therefore, a person of ordinary skill in the art would have understood that using an AMF for performing an indication of a specific region or zone was a known functionality performed by an AMF.
+As explained by Abedini, by identifying a zone, this will improve the efficiency of both the UE and the network

 Conclusion